top of page

 Creativity

-We limit the supply list to paper, tape & scissors, which actually expands creative potential!
+Engineering with Paper focuses on simple supplies - just paper, tape & scissors, which actually expands creative potential!

 Simple supplies.